bhoang93/afa-cms/src/pages/clients/index.md

       advance farm animal welfare.
 They are professional and provide excellent legal expertise in our specialised sector.
     author: "Conservative Animal Welfare Foundation "
+  - quote: >+
+      The service was professional, understanding, kind, supportive, knowledgeable and a real comfort in one of the most stressful times of my life.
+Advocates for Animals provided a top notch service from start to finish and was there 7 days a week.

+    author: Sammy Cullis
 ---